Majd al-Krum: British Mandate

-In the 1922 census of Palestine conducted by the British Mandate authorities, Majd al-Krum had a population of 889, of which 885 were Sunni Muslims, three Shia Muslims and one Christian.
+In 1917 British-led Allied Forces captured Palestine from the Ottomans and in 1922 the British Mandate of Palestine was established.
+In the 1922 census of Palestine conducted by the Mandate authorities, Majd al-Krum had a population of 889, of which 885 were Sunni Muslims, three were Shia Muslims and one was Christian.
+According to the diaries of a resident of the village, Mohammed Haidar, Majd al-Krum experienced a series of hardships, beginning on 23 February 1928, when an earthquake caused damage to the foundations and roofs to numerous houses in the village.
+The damage became apparent during the harsh winter of January 1929, which was characterized by heavy rains and severe flooding, when the second floors of over fifty homes at least partly collapsed.
+On 18 April 1930, a swarm of locusts swept the village.
 In the 1931 census, Majd al-Krum had 226 occupied houses and a population of 1,006 Muslims.
 In the 1945 statistics, Majd al-Krum had 1,400 inhabitants, all Muslims.
 They owned a total of 17,828 dunams of land, while 2,214 dunams were public property.

-Before and during the Mandatory period, agriculture was the mainstay of Majd al-Krum's economy.
+Before and during the Mandate period, agriculture was the mainstay of Majd al-Krum's economy.
 Its output was largely for subsistence use, providing for the needs of extended families and, to a lesser extent, traded for other goods or to pay taxes and debts.
 Farming methods remained the same as they had generations prior, with cattle or donkey-pulled ploughs and manual tools.
 Nearly all households owned livestock, mostly cattle and goats, which provided for their domestic dairy needs, and chickens.
 At most, livestock was a source for supplementary income.
 Donkeys were raised in significant numbers for ploughing, while only few families owned horses.
 The lands lying west, south and southeast of the town were arable when tilled and terraced, while the hilly areas to the north were not cultivable.
 Of the 17,754 dunams the residents owned in 1945, 46.7% were cultivated, a high rate relative to the villages of the Shaghur valley, where cultivation was limited by the rocky hills and deep ravines surrounding the valley.
 About 72% of these lands were planted with grains, particularly wheat, barley, lentils, chickpeas and sesame.
-The Mandatory authorities provided tax relief for most of the grain fields due to their generally poor output.
+The Mandate authorities provided tax relief for most of the grain fields due to their generally poor output.
 Closer to the village houses, the inhabitants maintained vegetable gardens for domestic use.